udap/EIP/singular/README.md

 1. It represents an unique being that has its own life cycle.
 1. It possesses properties that describe the represented thing.
-1. Everythung must have an owner.
+1. Everything must have an owner.
 It must be owned eventually and effectively by a definitive real person or an organizational entity; The owner can control the life cycle of this asset account and trade this identity for other identities or currencies.
 1. It's autonomous by itself in terms of behavior.
 It has built-in intelligence for dealing with other intelligent contracts.
 Conceptually it's similar to the *Software Agents* described in many literatures.

 The Singular project is a natural development in the spirit of some of the earlier blockchain proponents who had envisioned what blockchain with smart contracts would achieve.